dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 The authors state that the [paper](https://arxiv.org/pdf/1706.05137.pdf) from [Google AI](https://ai.googleblog.com/2017/06/multimodel-multi-task-machine-learning.html) which performed Multi-task Learning on 8 different tasks required supervision but language modeling, in principle is able to learn such task without the need for explicit supervision.
 Authors perform preliminary experiments to confirm that sufficiently large language models are able to perform multitask learning in toy-ish setup but learning is much slower than in explicitly supervised approaches.

-The internet contains a vast amount of information that is passively available without the need for interactive communication like in dialog or QA tasks.
-Authors speculate that a language model with sufficient capacity will begin to learn to infer and  perform the tasks demonstrated in natural language sequences in order to better predict them, regardless of their method of procurement.
-If a language model is able to do this it will be, in effect, performing unsupervised multitask learning. <span class='saddlebrown'>Authors propose using Zero-shot Transfer by pretraining a language model on various tasks and conditioning tasks along with input to get task-specific output, p(*output*|*input*,*task*) instead of finetuning for seperate tasks where for each task the conditional probability is p(*output*|*input*).</span>
+The internet contains a vast amount of information that is passively available without the need for interactive communication like in dialog or QA tasks. <span class='red'>Authors speculate that a language model with sufficient capacity will begin to learn to infer and  perform the tasks demonstrated in natural language sequences in order to better predict them, regardless of their method of procurement.
+If a language model is able to do this it will be, in effect, performing unsupervised multitask learning.
+Authors propose using Zero-shot Transfer by pretraining a language model on various tasks and conditioning tasks along with input to get task-specific output, p(*output*|*input*,*task*) instead of finetuning for seperate tasks where for each task the conditional probability is p(*output*|*input*).</span>

 - **Zero-shot Transfer** : GPT-2 learns it's language model on diverse dataset in order to collect natural language demonstrations of tasks in as varied of domains and contexts as possible.
 While preprocessing LM, authors state that current byte-level LMs are not competitive with word-level LMs on large scale datasets.
 They modify BPE (Byte Pair encoding) to combine benefits word-level LM with the generality of byte-level approaches.